 2. Removing Titles from the start menu

-Once you’re done with everything, your Start Menu should have a nice and easy to understand look.
+Once you finish with everything, your Start Menu should have a nice and easy-to-understand look.

 Revo Uninstaller can provide you with such features thanks to its deep scanning algorithms and a plethora of useful tools that will help you get rid of all of the junk products on your computer.

-When you open Revo Uninstaller, you can easily find the Windows Apps module on the left side of the menu (in the Freeware version it is located on the right side of the Uninstaller button).
-After clicking on it, Revo Uninstaller will scan your system, and present you with a list with all installed Windows Apps.
-When you decide which of the Apps you do not require, you need to simply select the app, and click the “Uninstall” button.
+Open Revo Uninstaller and click the Windows Apps module on the left side of the menu (in the Freeware version it is located on the right side of the Uninstaller button).
+Revo Uninstaller will scan your system, and present you with a list of all installed Windows Apps.
+After that select the app that you want to remove, and click the “Uninstall” button.

-Revo Uninstaller will generally attempt to create a full Registry Backup (only in Pro version) and a System Restore Point, after which the uninstallation will begin.
-If you want to read a more complete guide how to remove software from your PC, check out our guide.
+Revo Uninstaller will generally attempt to create a full Registry Backup (only in Pro version) and a System Restore Point.
+After that, the uninstallation process will begin.
+If you want to read a more complete guide on how to remove the software from your PC, check out our guide.

 The next tool that we recommend is the Junk Files Cleaner (located in the Tools menu in the Freeware version).